 Although internet access has increased substantially in recent years (3G is finally here!), internet censorship remains rife throughout Cuba.
 In fact, Reporters Without Borders has listed it as an “internet enemy” ever since it created the global database in 2006.
 The best way to circumvent government control is by installing a Virtual Private Network on your phone.
 These nifty apps mask your traffic and allow you to access the internet in its entirety.
 Additionally, they protect you when you are using public wifi.

 Cuba may have some of the best doctors in the world, but a perpetual lack of funding means its medical infrastructure leaves a lot to be desired.
 And should you require an emergency evacuation back to the US, the eye-watering medical bill will leave you bankrupt for life.
 Don’t take the risk.
 Invest in a suitable travel insurance policy to safeguard your trip.
+We recommend TravelInsurance.com because their website makes it easy to compare policies from top companies and find the best option for you and your travel plans.

 Other FAQs about traveling in Cuba